Quick guess: you want more matches, more fluent conversations, or hotter dates…

 What do you think of this bio, my dear reader?

-This combined with a couple solid Tinder photos and his IG linked, would make a solid profile.
-A profile that targets girls looking for some fun.
+This combined with a handful of solid Tinder photos and connected Instagram would have made a solid profile that attracts girls looking for a fun time.

-That would make his profile more appealing for ladies on the lookout for love.
+That would make his profile more appealing to ladies on the lookout for love.